Welcome to the Jurys Inns Group privacy notice.

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.

-Where you have agreed to receive it, we may use your Identity, Contact, Technical and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
+We may use your Identity, Contact, Technical and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which services and offers may be relevant for you.

 We will not share your personal data with any company outside the Jurys group of companies for marketing purposes without your express consent.